veggiemonk/awesome-docker/README.md

 * [Seagull](https://github.com/tobegit3hub/seagull) (Friendly Web UI to monitor docker daemon.) by [@tobegit3hub](https://github.com/tobegit3hub)
 * [Sysdig](http://www.sysdig.org/): An open source troubleshooting tool that provides a rich set of real-time, system-level information.
 It has container-specific features and is very useful in Docker environments.
 * [Zabbix Docker module](https://github.com/jangaraj/Zabbix-Docker-Monitoring): Zabbix module that provides discovery of running containers, CPU/memory/blk IO/net container metrics.
 Systemd Docker and LXC execution driver is also supported.
 It's a dynamically linked shared object library, so its performance is (~10x) better, than any script solution.
+* [SPM for Docker](https://github.com/sematext/spm-agent-docker) Monitoring of host and container metrics, Docker events and logs.
+Automatic log parser.
+Anomaly Detection and alerting for metrics and logs. [@sematext](http://www.twitter.com/sematext)

 ## Networking